Success is the sum of small efforts repeated day in and day out. -Robert Collier

 Which of your healthy habits has become routine?
 How has that freed you up to work on other healthy behaviors?
 Comment below.
 I’d love to hear from you.

 I’m Amy Hoogervorst, an integrative health coach, offering grace and space for a healthier you.
-Thanks for joining me for Step 19 in the “31 Steps to a Healthier You” series, part of #Write31Days 2017.
-You can read what the series is all about here and catch up on past posts.
-If you don’t want to miss a thing, subscribe to get each one in your inbox.
+This was Step 19 in the “31 Steps to a Healthier You” series, part of #Write31Days 2017.
+You can read all the posts in the series here.
+And subscribe to get news of future posts delivered to your inbox.